 In some cases, domestic battery is a charge that’s there to stay.
-Law enforcement officials, the military and even potential landlords and employers may be able to view your record and see that you were convicted of domestic battery, you could be eligible for expungement.
+If you’re convicted, law enforcement officials, the military and even potential landlords and employers may be able to view your record.
+However, if you were not convicted of domestic battery, you could be eligible for expungement.

 Illinois law is very clear about what can and cannot be expunged.
-A domestic battery conviction is one of the things that can be expunged.
+A domestic battery conviction is not one of the things that can be expunged.
 But if you were not convicted of domestic battery – meaning you were arrested and never charged, or if you were charged but your charges were dismissed, or if you were found not guilty, you may be able to expunge your record.

 Most people find that working with an attorney makes the whole process easier.
 Generally, you’ll bring your entire record—your criminal background report—to your expungement lawyer.
 He’ll look at everything and help you determine whether you’re really eligible.
 If you are, he’ll help you move forward with the process.